 A discussion of changes in our results of operations during the year ended December 31, 2020 compared to the year ended December 31, 2019 has been omitted from this Annual Report on Form 10-K, but may be found in "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on January 29, 2021, which is available free of charge on the SECs website at www.sec.gov and on our investor relations website at ir.charter.com.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on February 5, 2021, which is available free of charge on the SECs website at www.sec.gov and on Charter's investor relations website at ir.charter.com.

-The following table sets forth the consolidated statements of operations for the periods presented (dollars in millions, except per share data):
+The following table sets forth the consolidated statements of operations for the periods presented (dollars in millions):